zhoujingchun03/PDRMRV/readme.md

 This repository contains the code for the PDRMRV algorithm developed by Zhou et al. The code is written in MATLAB.

 # Usage
-To use the code, simply download the repository and run the demo.m script in MATLAB.
-The script takes as input an underwater image and returns the restored image using the MSPE algorithm.
+To use the code, simply download the repository and run the main.m script in MATLAB.
+The script takes as input an underwater image and returns the restored image using the PDRMRV algorithm.

 # Citation
 If you use this code in your research, please cite the following paper: